-Heel pain comes in many forms.
+Back of heel pain comes in many forms.
 Although plantar fasciitis is the most famous and most common reason, it’s by no means the only one.
 One often-overlooked heel pain condition is bursitis.
-Although you may be more familiar with this condition in a shoulder, elbow, hip, or knee joint, it can also affect the heel and can cause significant stiffness, swelling, and pain.
+Although you may be more familiar with this condition in a shoulder, elbow, hip, or knee joint, according to the top Nassau County bursitis specialist, it can also affect the heel and can cause significant stiffness, swelling, and pain.

 Bursae are specialized fluid-filled sacs that are present in and around many of your body’s major joints.
 These sacs act as both a cushion and a lubricant, allowing tendons, muscles, and bones to glide and slide freely without painful friction.
 Each heel naturally contains one such sac, the retrocalcaneal bursa, between tendon and bone at the point where the Achilles inserts into the heel bone.

 Unfortunately, certain medical conditions, injuries, or repetitive stresses can cause inflammation in a bursa.
 An underlying cause of arthritis or certain foot shapes may ultimately be at fault, and those who suddenly increase the intensity of their physical activity are also at increased risk.

 - Back of heel pain, especially during walking or other activities.
 Back of heel pain may be worse when walking on tiptoes and may cause limping.

 - Reddish, warm, tender skin